Skip to content Skip to main navigation Report an accessibility issue

 PDHs AVAILABLE

 6 Professional Development Hours can be granted for this course.
 No partial credit available.
-Attendees must attend at least 90% of each day of the workshop to get 6 PDHs.
+Attendees must attend at least 90% of the webinar to get 6 PDH's.

 Register ONLINE here.